CMURPHY26/seirf-phoenix-rising-hw/current_week_homework_assignment_chris_murphy/w08d3/homework/internet.md

 This is the underlying protocol of the web that defines how messages are formatted and transmitted in the request-response cycle.

 ## Define Front End
+The front-end of the web is the part that you can see and interact with.
+It consists of two parts - the web design and front-end web development.
+The primary front-end languages include HTML, CSS, and JavaScript.

 ## According to the article, what are the three parts of the backend?
+The three parts of the backend are the server, application and a database.
+Backend technologies include PHP, Ruby, Python, etc.